successtar/web-to-app/README.md

 # web-to-app

-The easy and fast way to creating a native android app for a website.
+The easy and fast way to create a native android app for a website.

 ## Getting Started
 1. Download and Install Android Studio